will-gant/my-life-expectancy/README.md

 * Similarly, where only a month and a year are available, assumes the death occured on the 1st of that month
 * Where a death date is recorded as a range of years (e.g. `1905-1907`) assumes that the death date is the midway point between the two
 * Ignores leap years (i.e. assumes years are all 365 days long)
+* Obviously, uses UK death statistics for all ancestors.
+Apart from the amount of effort that'd be required in obtaining equivalent stats for other countries (assuming they even exist), trying to decide _which_ country's statistics to apply to a given ancestor would be a nightmare.
+I guess in an ideal world you'd use whichever country they spent the most time in, but suffice to say this is rarely available.
+Even when locations are given for deaths, births, etc, these may omit the country entirely (e.g. only give a town/city) or use a range of different names (e.g. "England", "United Kingdom" and "UK").

 ## Usage